EmilHvitfeldt/smltar/docs/index.md

 Some of the topics in the second and third sections overlap as they provide different approaches to the same tasks.

-Throughout the book, we will demonstrate with examples and build models using a selection of text datasets.
-A description of these datasets can be found in Appendix \@ref(appendixdata).
+Throughout the book, we will demonstrate with examples and build models using a selection of text data sets.
+A description of these data sets can be found in Appendix \@ref(appendixdata).

 ## Topics this book will not cover {-}